Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Q3: How much heavier is a zirconia bridge than acrylic?

 A full-arch zirconia bridge is typically 30–50% heavier than a comparable acrylic-on-titanium hybrid.
-In practice, patients adapt to this weight difference quickly and rarely find it significant after the first few weeks.
+In practice, patients adapt to this weight difference quickly.

 Q4: Can the All-on-4 bridge be whitened?